Developer Workflow

 $ git rebase -i main

-This will open an editor with a list of commits.
+Your editor opens with a list of commits—change pick

 to f